SticksOnTheBeach/SticksOnTheBeach/README.md

 * 🚀 **AI-Agent for Programming:** I am working on [an autonomous AI Agent](https://ai-agent-8us3.onrender.com/).
  I'm currently working on [two AI-Agent, Expert in Programmation](https://ai-agent-8us3.onrender.com/) The other AI I made is currently in progress ( **60%**), it's an AI Agent powered by 4 LLM's ( Claude 4, Gemini 2.5 PRO, Chat-GPT5 and Replit Agent ) and i will integreted some other LLM's like
 Mistral and if I have the money DeepSeek.
-It will be an Giant AI who can also improving himself, and improving his code.
+It will be an Giant AI who can also improving itself, and improving his code.

 * 🧠 **Learning Path:** Currently focusing on **C++, Rust, Advanced AI concepts**, and **Network Engineering (TCP/IP, Pentesting)**.